yodaxtah/TexturePatch/README.md

 ### `diff`

-A patch creator can ensure their patches will apply well -- matches exactly -- by running the following command.
-It will print `(min, max)`, in the case of the specific command `(0, 0)` since an pixel-wise comparison between the images is always 0.
+A patch creator can ensure their patches will apply well -- matches exactly -- by running the following command, which supports directories.
+For two images, it will print the difference values `(min, max)`, which in the case of the specific command below will print `(0, 0)` since an pixel-wise comparison between the exact same images is always 0.

 ```console
 python main.py diff ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patched.png
 ```

 Adding a third path will always generate a difference image, in which completely white represents no change, blue represents luminance decrease and red represents luminance increase.
-Since this is a view on 3 channels, all channels (R, G, B) had been added up for comparison.
+Since this is a one dimensional view on 3 channels, all channels (R, G, B) had been added up for comparison.
 The following command will additionally create a difference image [crate-brown-wood-patch-{firstname}-{secondname}.png](./demo/crate-brown-wood-difference-modified-patched-crate-brown-wood-modified-crate-brown-wood-patched.png).
-The naming behavior will change in the future.
+This auto-naming behavior will change in the future.

 ```console
 python main.py diff ./demo/crate-brown-wood-modified.png ./demo/crate-brown-wood-patched.png ./demo/crate-brown-wood-difference-modified-patched.png